igrep/crispy/README.md

 ## Features

 - Test spy for any object by using `prepend` (Sorry, it runs by Ruby 2.0 or higher!)
-- Extremely flexible query for spied (called `have_received` by the other test double libraries) messages with `spied_messages` method.
+- Extremely flexible query for received messages with `received_messages` method.

 ## Installation